Order of the Holy Paraclete: History

 The Sisters who were in First Vows took their Life Professions on 2 July 1921.

 The Rule and Constitution of the Order were finalised and authorised by the ecclesiastical authority of Archbishop William Temple in January 1930.
 Mother Margaret had sought help from Fr Lucius Carey of the Society of St John the Evangelist in finalising the legal document of the Constitution.

 The Order first took on work outside of St Hilda's School in 1924.
 In 1926, the first Sisters travelled to the Gold Coast (Ghana), which was the start of the Order's work in Africa.

 The Priory is named after St Hilda of Whitby, the patron saint of Whitby, who founded a monastery on the east cliff in 657.
 The Order also has houses elsewhere in Yorkshire, with Sisters in York and Redcar as well as St Oswald's Pastoral Centre in Sleights, near Whitby.
 The community describes itself as "active and contemplative", and follows the Benedictine tradition, following a regular pattern of monastic worship.
 The community has pioneered educational and medical work in Ghana from as early as 1926 and continues to do so today.

 The Order of the Holy Paraclete's website states that it "greatly values the wide circle of friends which makes up its extended family" consisting of friends, associates and tertiaries.

 Many of the nuns are now elderly, and the old priory building at Sneaton Castle could not easily be adapted for wheelchairs.

-So in 2018 a new modern priory was built next door to the old building, which was sold.
+As such, in 2018 a new modern priory was built next door to the old building, which was sold.